 Method 2: Adjust purchase price

-Increase your purchase prices by the loss percentage before you calculate your food cost.
+Increase your purchase prices by the loss percentage before calculating your food cost.

 Salmon costs €18/kg, you have 6% loss